taniietrinh/Benefits-With-Friends/Benefits-With-Friends_STD.md

 Actions/sample input data/expected outcomes:

-1. Enters “johnsmith1” as username and “freestuff2” as password - the system displays a message telling the user that the system is logging them in
+1. Enters “johnsmith1” as username and “freestuff2” as password -
+2. Clicks "Log In" button - the system displays a message telling the user that the system is logging them in

 Postconditions: The user is redirected to the user main menu of the website
 ****